Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Introduction

-All together, there is a lack of results on multiple inference in linear mixed models and a tension between marginal and conditional focus in inference.
-In this work we attack both issues.
-First, we construct simultaneous confidence sets for $\mu_1,\ldots,\mu_m$ in LMMs.
-Second, we consider those simultaneous confidence sets under both, the conditional and the marginal law.
+Altogether, there is a lack of results on multiple inference in linear mixed models and a tension between marginal and conditional focus in inference.
+In this work we address both issues.
+First, we construct confidence sets for $\mu_1,\ldots,\mu_m$ in LMMs.
+Second, we consider those joint (or multiple) confidence sets under both, the conditional and the marginal law.
 For the former we show that the nominal coverage is attained at the usual parametric rate.
-Then we show that, surprisingly, simultaneous confidence sets built under the marginal law (accurate at the same parametric rate) are also approximately valid when conditioning on the clusters.
+Then we show that, surprisingly, joint confidence sets built under the marginal law, are accurate at the same parametric rate, and also approximately valid when conditioning on the clusters.
 This, however, is not true in general for the cluster-wise confidence intervals, i.e., for single $\mu_i$.

-Then we use the derived confidence sets for testing linear hypotheses.
-Further, we extend the scope of analysis to the special case of testing multiple comparisons by the use of Tukey's method in the context of LMMs.
-Finally, the practical relevance of the derived methods is demonstrated along a study on Spanish income data.
+Next, we use the derived confidence sets to develop multiple tests for linear hypotheses, both on all $\mu_1, \dots, \mu_m$ or on a subvector thereof.
+Finally, the practical use and relevance of the derived methods is illustrated in simulations and a study on Covid-19 mortality in US state prisons.

-The main results are given in Section \ref{SimInf}.
-Applications for comparative statistics and testing linear hypotheses as well as extensions are elaborated in Section \ref{Testing}.
-The fundamental problem together with our results is visualised in a simulation study in Section \ref{SimStud}, and further exemplified on Spanish income data in Section \ref{RealStud}.
+The main results are given in Section \ref{SimInf} including applications for comparative statistics and testing linear hypotheses.
+The results are visualized via simulations in Section \ref{SimStud} and a practical application is given in Section \ref{RealStud}.
 We conclude with a discussion in Section \ref{Discussion}.
-Relevant proofs are deferred to the Appendix, while auxiliary proofs and results are deferred to the Supplementary Materials.
+Relevant proofs are deferred to the Appendix, while auxiliary proofs and additional results are provided in the Supplement.